wy580477/Leech-AIO-APP-EX/docs/README_heroku.md

                     reverse_proxy * localhost:61804
             }

-    Then run following command for change to take effect:

-            docker exec allinone sv restart caddy

  5. Aria2 JSON-RPC path： \${GLOBAL_PORTAL_PATH}/jsonrpc
     Aria2 XML-RPC path： \${GLOBAL_PORTAL_PATH}/rpc
  6. It is not possible to configure a Rclone remote which requires web authentication through Rclone web UI in this app.